 No list of climate crisis books would be complete without Bill McKibben and his brand-new book.
 Almost exactly 30 years ago, he wrote The End of Nature, arguably the first wake-up call.
 In his newest book, Falter, the 350.org founder has produced a grim “I told you so,” that documents the current results of ignoring that early call and critiques the belief that technology will save us.
 Though depressing, Falter provides strategies for minimizing the damage going forward.

 Do you have other recommendations for good nonfiction books on climate change?
-Share the titles with the community in the Earthling Forum.
+Share the titles.